 The Empty Bird Bath

-If there is no water in the bath, it does no good for birds.
+If there is no water in the bath, it doesn't do any good for the birds.
 Even a deeper bath may empty out quickly from the vigorous splashing of bathing birds or evaporation on hot days.
 Shallow baths will dry out more quickly than deeper basins.

 The Fix: Opt for a slightly deeper bath and position it properly to stay full longer, taking advantage of sprinklers, water downspouts, or other refilling options.